We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Can get caught on things

 My current favorite sleeping pad is the closed-cell foam Nemo Switchback.
-Not having to deflate, roll, and pack a pad saves me time each morning, which is invaluable on big mileage days.
+Not having to deflate, roll, and pack a pad saves me time each morning, which is invaluable on big mileage days when I hit the snooze button.

-Side-sleepers may have already stopped reading, however, I frequently catch z’s on my side in the backcountry on closed-cell foam pads.
-Granted, I tend to turn and sometimes fall asleep on my stomach or back as well.
-Comfort is always going to be a personal preference.
-But don’t discount all closed-cell foam pads on this one condition; take the FlexMat Plus as proof that not all closed-cell foam pads are created equally.
+Side-sleepers may have already stopped reading, however, I frequently catch Z’s on my side in the backcountry on closed-cell foam pads.
+Granted, I use a sleeping bag instead of a backpacking quilt, so I have some extra plushness underneath me.
+Committed back or stomach sleepers will be the best candidates for closed cell foam pads.
+Comfort is subjective, but don’t discount all closed-cell foam pads on this one condition.
+The FlexMat Plus is proof that not all closed-cell foam pads are created equally.
 At a whopping 1.5 inches thick, this pad is the most comfortable CCF pad I’ve slept on.
+The deep egg carton pattern is filled in by my sleeping bag for an extra cozy night’s sleep.

-Another common complaint for foam pads is their low R value.
-An R value is a standardized rating of how well your pad resists the cold.
+Another common complaint for foam pads is their low R-value.
+R-value is a standardized rating of how well your pad resists the cold.
 The secret to warmth is air.
-Jackets and sleeping bags aren’t puffy just because they’re stuffed with insulation.
-The air trapped inside these downy outer layers is actually what keeps you warm, like a personal bubble of hot air.
+The puffy insulation inside your jacket and sleeping bag traps warm air inside, like a personal bubble of hot air.
 Sleeping pads are no different, which is why inflatable pads typically have higher R values than closed-cell foam pads.

-The way closed-cell foam pads trap air to keep you warm at night is by utilizing nodes and simulating an egg carton pattern.
+The way closed-cell foam pads trap air to keep you warm at night is by utilizing negative space, usually in an egg-carton-like pattern.
 The air is trapped in the depressions between nodes giving you a warm air buffer against the cold ground.
 The best closed-cell foam pads also offer some sort of metallic coating to reflect cold air back to the ground and warm air back to you.
 When the nodes on your pad start to flatten out, it reduces the amount of space for warm air to occupy, and your pad will lose more heat.
-At this point, it’s time for a replacement.

 Pros